Governors of the Australian states: The Australia Acts 1986

 Although the Commonwealth of Australia became largely sovereign in external and federal affairs over a period beginning with the Imperial Conference of 1923 and the adoption of the Statute of Westminster in 1942, the states remained colonial dependencies of Britain, subject to the authority of the British government and Imperial Parliament.
 State laws were still invalid if they conflicted with British laws due to the Colonial Laws Validity Act 1865.
-Additionally, state governors continued to be appointed by the Queen of the United Kingdom (not the legally distinct Queen of Australia) on the advice of the British Foreign Secretary.
+Additionally, state governors continued to be appointed by the queen of the United Kingdom (not the legally distinct queen of Australia) on the advice of the British foreign secretary.
 Generally, the premier of each state recommended a prospective governor to the foreign secretary, who almost always acted in accordance with that recommendation.
-However, in 1976 the Foreign Secretary refused to advise the Queen to extend the term of Sir Colin Hannah as governor, as recommended by Queensland premier Sir Joh Bjelke-Petersen, on the grounds of the governor's partisan comments on the federal Whitlam government.
+However, in 1976 the foreign secretary refused to advise Queen Elizabeth II to extend the term of Sir Colin Hannah as governor, as recommended by Queensland premier Sir Joh Bjelke-Petersen, on the grounds of the governor's partisan comments on the federal Whitlam government.

 In 1978, the Parliament of New South Wales passed the Constitutional Powers (New South Wales) Act, requesting that the Commonwealth Parliament legislate to address the constitutional anomaly of the United Kingdom Government's role in the constitutional affairs of the state.
 Eventually, identical Australia Acts were passed by the Commonwealth Parliament and the Parliament of the United Kingdom in 1986, thus removing what remaining authority London had over affairs in Canberra.
-Under section 7 of these Acts, the King now receives advice on the appointment and termination of appointments of state governors from the relevant state premier.
+Under section 7 of these Acts, the monarch now receives advice on the appointment and termination of appointments of state governors from the relevant state premier.